ngneat/spectator/README.md

 By default, the original component providers (e.g. the `providers` on the `@Component`) are not touched.

-However, in most cases, you want to access component providers in your test or replace them with mocks.
+However, in most cases, you want to access the component's providers in your test or replace them with mocks.

 For example: